 Tuamotu tropical moist forests

-During their unique work at the identification of world’s ecoregions, the experts of World Wildlife Fund have singled out a specific ecosystem – Tuamotu tropical moist forests (3).
+During their unique work at the identification of world’s ecoregions, the experts of World Wildlife Fund have singled out a specific ecosystem – Tuamotu tropical moist forest (3).
 These forests grow (or, as in most cases, grew) on the small, low lying Tuamotu atolls, as well as volcanic Gambier and Pitcairn islands.

 Almost all forms of life have developed here in extreme isolation… until the coming of humans who brought lots of alien species with them and exterminated many unique species in Tuamotu islands.

 Only on three islands have survived more or less pristine examples of this ecosystem – on the unique Henderson Island, Makatea and Niau.